 Special Exhibit: “Fly” Through a Shipwreck!

 New sonar technology allows Museum visitors to virtually “tour” a shipwreck using a three-dimensional (3D) point-cloud with data gathered last summer using a 3D scanning sonar.
-Read more about this new exhibit.
+Read more about the exhibit.

 Daily Archaeology Opportunities